 At Solomon, Sherman, Gabay, Briskin & Sherman, our Philadelphia premises liability attorneys regularly help clients who have sustained a range of injuries as a result of the careless or negligent actions of property owners.
 This includes the following:

 Our team also helps clients who have sustained significant emotional and psychological injuries as a result of the actions of property owners.

-Victims of premises liability injuries need to be aware that there is a time limit in place for them to file lawsuits against the alleged negligent party.
+Victims of Philadelphia premises liability injuries need to be aware that there is a time limit in place for them to file lawsuits against the alleged negligent party.
 The statute of limitations for Pennsylvania personal injury claims is two years from the date the injury occurred.
 If an injured party fails to file a lawsuit against the negligent property owner within this two-year timeframe, they will lose the ability to recover any compensation for their losses.

 If you or somebody you care about has been injured by the careless or negligent actions of a property owner, you need to speak to an attorney about your case as soon as possible.
 There may be various types of compensation available for your claim, including the following:

 There is no set amount of compensation that is awarded in premises liability cases in Pennsylvania.
-The total amount of compensation a victim receives will depend on various factors related to their case, including the severity of the injuries, their level of pain and suffering, whether they are able to work, etc. A skilled premises liability lawyer in Philadelphia will work with economic experts to properly calculate the total expenses.
+The total amount of compensation a victim receives will depend on various factors related to their case, including the severity of the injuries, their level of pain and suffering, whether they are able to work, etc. A skilled premises liability attorney in Philadelphia will work with economic experts to properly calculate the total expenses.